ZeroDay0101/MicroBloggingRestAPI/README.md

 You can change these in docker-compose.yml and application.properties.

-If ur running with maven and not docker you must create the db manually and change credentials accordingly.
+If you're running with maven and not docker you must create the db manually and change credentials accordingly.